Hyperbolic models for CAT(0) spaces: Abstract

 \section{Abstract}

-We introduce analogues of curve graphs and cubical hyperplanes for the class of CAT(0) spaces.
-This toolkit sheds new light on CAT(0) spaces, allowing us to prove a dichotomy of a rank-rigidity flavour, establish Ivanov-style rigidity theorems for isometries of the curve graphs, characterise rank-one isometries both in terms of their actions on the curve graphs and in terms of these hyperplanes, and find $\isom$-invariant copies of the Gromov boundaries of the curve graphs in the visual boundary of the underlying CAT(0) space.
+We introduce two new tools for studying CAT(0) spaces: \emph{curtains}, versions of cubical hyperplanes; and the \emph{curtain model}, a counterpart of the curve graph.
+These tools shed new light on CAT(0) spaces, allowing us to prove a dichotomy of a rank-rigidity flavour, establish Ivanov-style rigidity theorems for isometries of the curtain model, find isometry-invariant copies of its Gromov boundary in the visual boundary of the underlying CAT(0) space, and characterise rank-one isometries both in terms of their action on the curtain model and in terms of curtains.
+Finally, we show that the curtain model is universal for WPD actions over all groups acting properly on the CAT(0) space.